sanjeevai/Investigate_a_dataset/README.md

 - Certain columns, like ‘cast’ and ‘genres’, contain multiple values separated by pipe (|) characters.

 - There are some odd characters in the ‘cast’ column.
-They are not important because this columns will not be included in my analysis.
+They are not important because this columns will not be included in our analysis.

 - The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars accounting for inflation over time.